 Set against the backdrop of the sport of freerunning, Kia must decide whether she will continue running or face her past abuser in order to save another child.

 Night is Kia’s favorite time, when she freeruns to outdistance the memories of abuse she suffered as a young child.
 But when former reality television star Terrence Jones arrives at their school as the new head track coach, things begin to change in unpredictable ways.
 Kia tries out for the team to fit in, but just as she’s gaining a new sense of normal, her abuser steps back into her life.
 Not only that, but being on the track team causes even more turmoil.
 Why does the assistant coach, Cassandra Clark, dislike Terrence Jones so much, and even more troubling, why does Coach Clark dislike her so much?
 As the pieces of the puzzle begin to come together, Kia realizes she has to choose between running from her past or saving a child from the same sort of abuse she suffered.
 But will she have the courage to do so?

 About the Author

-To celebrate her tour, Suzy is giving away the grand prize of a copy of the book!!
+To celebrate her tour, Kathy is giving away the grand prize of a $40 Books-A-Million Gift Card!!

 Be sure to comment on the blog stops for nine extra entries into the giveaway!